Subtracting One Range from Another in Excel VBA – 3 Examples

 Excel VBA subtract one range from another

-For using other versions except for Microsoft Excel 365, press CTRL+SHIFT+ENTER instead of pressing ENTER.
+For older Excel versions, press CTRL+SHIFT+ENTER instead of ENTER.

 Read More: Excel formula to find difference between two numbers